Yes, you Can Lose Weight Quickly!

 People on a ketogenic diet eat a very small amount of carbohydrates, a moderate amount of protein and a high amount of fat per day.
 This means that the body burns fat as its main source of fuel and breaks it down into ‘ketone bodies’ (or ‘ketones’) in a process called ketosis.

 People on a ketogenic diet usually eat only 20 to 50g of carbohydrates per day.
-As an example, don’t leave after hearing this….50g of carbohydrates is equivalent to 2 slices of bread and a banana.
+As an example, and don’t leave after hearing this, 50g of carbohydrates is equivalent to 2 slices of bread and a banana.

 When you hear about the ketogenic diet, you might wonder is it as good as people say it is for losing weight?
 The answer is, YES, the keto diet can be a great way to lose weight relativity quickly and improve your life and well being.

-A great way to start your keto journey is with online research and a good book:
+A great way to insure success with your keto weight loss journey is arming yourself with plenty of knowledge and resources such as:

 The Keto diet is a way of eating that is low in carbohydrates, moderate in protein and high in fat.
 The goal is to send your body into the state of “ketosis” through what you eat.